 Table H-24 provides a summary of households that overpay for housing as a percentage of household income.
 An estimated 47 percent of households currently overpay for housing.
 An estimated 51 percent of all renter-occupied households overpaid for housing in 2011, which was 7 percent higher than the percentage of owner-occupied households (44 percent) overpaying for housing.
-An estimated 1,915 of the 7,510 households that overpaid for housing were extremely low-income households, which represented 21 percent of all households overpaying; 83 percent of extremely low-income households were overpaying for housing, including 86 percent of extremely low-income renters and 76 percent of extremely low-income owners.
-The high percentage of extremely low-income households that were overpaying for housing highlights the housing burden experienced by lower wage earners.
+An estimated 1,915 of the 7,510 households that overpaid for housing were extremely low-income households, which represented 21 percent of all households overpaying; 83 percent of extremely low-income households were overpaying for housing, including 86 percent of extremely low-income households that were overpaying for housing highlights the housing burden experienced by lower wage earners.